 Format Power BI Area Chart Data Colors

-By default, area chart will fill the space between axis and line with default colors.
-Let me change the Sales Amount Line color to Green, and Total Product Cost color to Red.
+By default, the area chart fills the space between axis and line with default colors.
+Let me change the Sales Amount Line color to Green and Total Product Cost color to Red.

 Data Labels display the Values (Sales Amount and Total Product Cost at each point).
-As you can see from the below screenshot, we enabled data labels, and changes the color to black.
+As you can see from the below screenshot, we enabled data labels and changed the color to black.